 Continuing your education is, perhaps, something that has had to wait due to other obligations, lack of money, or other circumstances.
-Whether you wish to become a talent development expert or digital marketer, and you are finally in a place where going back to school is a viable option, I recommend weighing your choices carefully.
-There can be plenty of benefits from continuing your education, but it will also come with a price.
+Whether you wish to become a talent development expert or digital marketer, and finally in a place where going back to school is a viable option, I recommend weighing your choices carefully.
+Continuing your education can offer plenty of benefits, but it will also come with a price.
 As you contemplate your educational and career goals, consider these steps as you go through the process.

 Do Your Research